quarkiverse/quarkus-mdns/README.md

 ## Service Discovery

 You may also use `mDNS` to discover other services on your network by using the injectable component.
-For example if you wanted to discover all of the Apple Airport devices on your local network.
+For example if you wanted to discover all the Apple Airport devices on your local network.

 ```java
 @Inject